-ELECTIONS IN THE PHILIPPINES: ELECTORAL SYSTEM, IRREGULARITIES AND VIOLENCE
+ELECTIONS IN THE PHILIPPINES: ELECTORAL SYSTEM, IRREGULARITIES, CAMPAIGNS

+General elections are held every three years.
 Presidential elections are held every six years.
-The last one was in 2010.
-The next one is in 2016.
-Congress, Senate and local elections are held in the years of presidential elections and three years before and after them.
-During the 2010 election around 50 million voters chose a president and 18,000 national and local officials.
+The last one was in 2022.
+The next one is in 2028.
+Most elected officials served three-year terms, while the president, vice president and senators served six-year terms.
+Senate and local elections are held in the years of presidential elections and three years before and after them.

 Voter participation is typically around 70 percent to 85 percent.
+There were about 67 million registered voters in the the Philippines at that time of the 2022 election out of total population of about 109 million people.
 There were 43 million eligible voters in 2004; 36.1 million in 2001; and 34 million in 1998.
 Overseas Filipinos were allowed to vote in presidential elections for the first time in 2004.
 Voting rates are high in national elections despite obstacles such as difficult transportation, the need to write out the names of all candidates in longhand, and, occasionally, the threat of violence.
 Filipinos enjoy and expect elections so much that even Ferdinand Marcos dared not completely deny them this outlet.
 Instead, he changed the rules to rig the elections in his favor.

 Philippine elections are characterized by lots of candidates and lots of positions.
 There were 17,000 electoral positions in the 1998 election.
 More than 800,000 candidates vied for chairmanships and other posts in urban and rural villages, locally called barangays— the Philippines’ smallest political units—in 2013.
 Voters are required to write the name of their preferred candidates.
 They can write their first names, last names or their nicknames.
 This one reason why candidates promote short nicknames like "Cory" Aquino or "Erap" Estrada.